How I Moved On From a Heartbreak, Part 3: Forgiveness, Closure, Moving On

 Right now, some of you may be in an ambiguous relationship and not know what to do.
 Some of you may be in broken relationships.
 Some of you may be thinking of whether to return to a past relationship which didn’t end off well.
 Some of you may be trying to move on from an unhappy past relationship.

-This is part 3 of my 5-part series on how to move on from a relationship.
+This is part 3 of a 5-part series on how to move on from a relationship.